ned14/llfio/Readme.md

 - Each test runner needs to be compiled into many sanitising build variants using the header only library
   - Also generate a DLL for each test kernel
-- Instead of git submodule recursive, unpack into a flat hierarchy and use boost/lib/lib.hpp
 - Single include generation